purpleraccoon/reDraw-HelpTextGenerator/Testing/CanvasHelp.md

 * Full screen option in navigation bar.

 * Share icon in navigation bar has record option.
-See [Recording](#recording) help.
+See [Recording](#Recording) help.

 ### What's new in version 1.2:

 * Added a button in navigation bar (between + button for new slide and settings gear button) to expand the slide canvas.
 It hides the left bar and the the buttons/sliders above the canvas.
 Press it again to shrink the slide canvas and restore those views.

-* Pressing Cmd-/ on an externally connected keyboard will create a text drawable below the bottom item on the current slide no matter what drawing tool is currently selected.
+* Pressing @Cmd-/@ on an externally connected keyboard will create a text drawable below the bottom item on the current slide no matter what drawing tool is currently selected.

 * Added Previous/Next slide buttons on either side of slide number button.
 Pressing the slide number displays a view for picking any slide.